31st March 2016. By Greg Lea.

 For manager Didier Deschamps, it was another indication that his side are genuine potential winners of the UEFA European Championships this summer on home soil-even if key striker Karim Benzema remains unavailable, currently suspended from the national team due to ongoing investigations into a sex tape scandal involving national team mate Mathieu Valbuena.

 The options for Deschamps are hugely varied, both in age and experience and in roles performed in the front line.
-A typical lineup under Deschamps sees France play a 4-3-3, pairing mobile
+A typical lineup under Deschamps sees France play a 4-3-3, pairing mobile forwards with a physical approach from deeper in midfield,

 Sunderland AFC are currently participating in their ninth consecutive Premier League season.
 However, judging by the football club's recent performances, there isn't going to be a 10th.
 Indeed, with time running out in the 2015/16 campaign, the Black Cats' odds of dodging the relegation bullet this season are getting longer and longer.